 Trailer weight and ease of steering and manoeuvring

 Whether you’re just getting into (or back into) cycling, or you’re a seasoned road warrior, knowing how much weight you can pull behind you while biking is important for both you and your dog’s safety.

 All bike trailers have different weights when they are empty.
-How much a trailer weighs depends largely on whether they are made with a plastic, aluminum or steel frame, a frame type is also, by and large, the strongest determining factor of how much weight that trailer can safely hold.
+How much a trailer weighs depends largely on whether they are made with a plastic, aluminium or steel frame, a frame type is also, by and large, the strongest determining factor of how much weight that trailer can safely hold.

-In general, aluminum frame trailers will be lighter but more prone to breaking under stress and heavy use.
+In general, aluminium frame trailers will be lighter but more prone to breaking under stress and heavy use.
 Steel frame trailers are heavier but more reliable if you plan to use the trailer very frequently or for long distance rides.

 We do not recommend plastic frames overall for any size of dog – especially those over 25lbs – as they are usually too flimsy to be fully safe.
-If you are worried about how much extra weight you can physically manage, or if you have a medium to large dog, an aluminum frame might be the best option for you.
+If you are worried about how much extra weight you can physically manage, or if you have a medium to large dog, an aluminium frame might be the best option for you.

 If your dog is extra-large, over 80lbs, it would be ideal to get a steel frame bike trailer.
 Although they are heavier to tow, models with a steel frame are safer for very large dog owners because they are sturdier and less likely to snap or wear out and they also usually provide a firmer trailer floor for your pooch to ride on.

 Of course, no matter what type of trailer you choose, you want to ensure that it offers a smooth ride for you and your dog.
 Look for trailers that can handle the type of trips you want to take.
 For leisurely rides around your paved suburban streets and to your local park, you can likely get away with a simpler and more economical model.